-The next largest charge is Spread Risk, reflecting the risk that the spread of the bonds, loans, and collateralised securities within CIL's asset portfolio will differ from expectations.
+The largest charge is Spread risk, reflecting the risk that the spread of the bonds, loans, and collateralised securities within CIL's asset portfolio will differ from expectations.

-The Interest rate Risk charge reflects the risk that interest rates will differ from expectations, resulting in a mismatch in the present value of assets (bonds, and other assets exposed to interest rate fluctuations) and liabilities (net technical provision).
+The next largest charge is Interest rate risk reflecting the risk that interest rates will differ from expectations, resulting in a mismatch in the present value of assets (bonds, and other assets exposed to interest rate fluctuations) and liabilities (net technical provision).